lmcai/PhyloHerb/README.md

 ## I. Prerequisites

-The main `phyloherb.py` provides utility function for data curation, gene extraction, and phylogenomic datasete assembly.
+The main function `phyloherb.py` provides utility functions for data curation, gene extraction, and phylogenomic datasete assembly.
 We also include an example dataset of five species for practicing.
 To download PhyloHerb, you can download it as zip or use `git`:

 ```
 git clone https://github.com/lmcai/PhyloHerb.git